akmur/alex-11ty/posts/2019-11-21-the-difference-between-pixels-ems-and-rems.md

 ### Rem

 With **rem units**, one unit is relative to the font-size of the root html element.
 It **will not be affected** by what is around it nor by its own font-size.
-In this regard it&#8217;s similar to a pixel value.
+In this regard it's similar to a pixel value.
 However, when a user will change his/her accessibility settings, **rem units will be affected**.

 **Example:
-** Let&#8217;s say that the root html element has a font-size of 12px.
+** Let's say that the root html element has a font-size of 12px.
 If we have a box with _width: 10rem_, it will be rendered on screen with a 120px width.

 <p class="codepen" style="height: 400px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-height="265" data-theme-id="default" data-default-tab="css,result" data-user="akmur" data-slug-hash="jOOJQVv" data-pen-title="Example rem">